Menu

 The beauty of Cuc Phuong National Park in butterfly season

-With more time, you can also consider Thung Nham Bird Park, Thung Nang, Am Tien Cave, Phat Diem Cathedral or Gia Thuy pottery village.
-These places are worthwhile for travelers with specific interests, but they are better treated as extensions rather than essential stops for a short first visit.
+With more time, consider Thung Nham Bird Park, Thung Nang, Am Tien Cave, Phat Diem Cathedral or the Gia Thuy pottery village.
+These reward specific interests, birdwatching, architecture, crafts, and are better treated as extensions than as items on a first-visit list.

 Thung Nang in lotus blooming season